apple/turicreate/userguide/sound_classifier/advanced-usage.md

 #### Tune Custom Neural Network Configuration
 The [custom neural network](how-it-works.html#custom-neural-network-stage) used by the Sound Classifier is made up of a series of dense layers.
-Using more layers or more units in each layer can have a significant affect on accuracy.
+Using more layers or more units in each layer can have a significant effect on accuracy.
 This will also affect the size of your model.

 The `custom_layer_sizes` parameter allows you specify how many layers and the number of units in each layer.
 The default values for this parameter is `[100, 100]` which corresponds to two dense layers with a 100 units each.

-Using a smaller number of overall units will result in a smaller model, potentially with minimal affects on accuracy.
+Using a smaller number of overall units will result in a smaller model, potentially with minimal effects on accuracy.
 If you have a large amount of training data, you should get better accuracy by using more layers and/or more units.

 The code below tries several different neural network configurations and reports the validation accuracy for each one: